FlexTSF: A Flexible Forecasting Model for Time Series with Variable Regularities: Experiments

-Table \ref{table:zeroshot} shows results of our zero-shot experiments where we pre-train \approach{} on $\mathcal{D}_{p}$ and then directly apply it to the testing data sets of $\mathcal{D}_{h}$. \approach{} outperforms other pre-trained time series forecasting foundation models for all except one dataset, and performs exceptionally well on irregular datasets.
-Two of the baselines fail to produce meaningful results on eICU and PhysioNet12 within reasonable computing time and resources.
-FlexTSF's consistent performance across both regular and irregular datasets in zero-shot scenarios highlights its potential as a universal foundation model due to its native support for various data structures.
+Table~\ref{table:zeroshot} shows the results of our zero-shot experiments, where we pre-train \approach{} on $\mathcal{D}_{p}$ and then directly apply it to the test sets of held-out irregular time series datasets. \approach{} performs exceptionally well, achieving the best performance on six out of the eight benchmarks and the second-best on the remaining two, highlighting its potential as a universal forecasting model.